 Background groundwater quality in the overburden aquifer at the site has historically been assessed at overburden monitoring well OB-12.
-Further to Ministry TSS groundwater review comments, dated December 11, 2012, for the 2011 Annual Report (Greenview, 2012), the Ministry confirmed that OB-12 was being impacted by road salt and with the absence of any suitable locations for a replacement background well, the Ministry agreed that historical (stable; pre-fall 2009) groundwater quality data from OB-12 should be used for the purpose of establishing median background groundwater quality and the RUC (Greenview 2023).
+Further to Ministry TSS groundwater review comments, dated December 11, 2012, the Ministry confirmed that OB-12 was being impacted by road salt and with the absence of any suitable locations for a replacement background well, the Ministry agreed that historical (stable; pre-fall 2009) groundwater quality data from OB-12 should be used for the purpose of establishing median background groundwater quality and the RUC (Greenview 2023).

-Background groundwater quality in the bedrock aquifer at the site has historically been assessed at bedrock monitoring well BR-2, located approximately 175 m southeast of the AWDA (Greenview, 2023).
-Further to Ministry review comments of the 2011 Annual Report (Greenview, 2012), dated December 11, 2012, they confirmed that BR-2 was being impacted by road salt and with the absence of any suitable locations for a replacement background well, it was agreed that historical groundwater quality data from prior to fall 2009 at background bedrock well BR-2 should be used for the purpose of calculating median background groundwater quality and the RUC (Greenview 2023).
+Background groundwater quality in the bedrock aquifer at the site has historically been assessed at bedrock monitoring well BR-2, located approximately 175 m southeast of the Approved Waste Disposal Area AWDA (Greenview, 2023).
+Further to review comments dated December 11, 2012, the Ministry confirmed that BR-2 was being impacted by road salt and with the absence of any suitable locations for a replacement background well, it was agreed that historical groundwater quality data from prior to fall 2009 at background bedrock well BR-2 should be used for the purpose of calculating median background groundwater quality and the RUC (Greenview 2023).